 - People who go on long flights or car journeys where they will be sitting for a long period of time.
 Also for those who experience foot and ankle swelling when they travel.
 These people are more prone to thrombosis related conditions.

 - People who are on their feet all day for work.
-Compression socks will reduce fatigue in the legs and provide the wearer with increased levels of comfort.
+Compression socks will reduce fatigue in the legs, lower legs and provide the wearer with increased levels of comfort.

 Athletic / Sports